Credit Cards With No Interest on Christmas Purchases

 Look at three numbers: the length of the 0% intro APR window, the regular APR after that window, and any fees, including annual fees and balance transfer fees.
 A card with 21 months at 0% but a 29% regular APR can still be a smart choice if you pay it off in time.

 Also check the credit score requirement.
 If your FICO is under 670, an unsecured 0% APR card may be tough to land.
-Credit-builder cards may serve you better in the meantime.
+A card with rewards but easier approval standards may serve you better in the meantime.

 Our Top Picks

-Here are five cards worth a closer look this holiday season.
+Here are a few cards worth a closer look this holiday season.
 Terms and conditions apply, and APRs vary by creditworthiness.

 • Wells Fargo Reflect Card. $0 annual fee.
 Up to 21 months of 0% intro APR on purchases, one of the longest offers available.
 Best for: shoppers with good credit who want the longest runway.